Global fits of simplified models for dark matter with GAMBIT I. Scalar and fermionic models with s-channel vector mediators: Results

 For the sake of illustration, we also show the bounds from unitarity that apply to this model in the top right panel of Figure~\ref{SVF:ProfileLike}.
 There is no strong preference toward the unitarity bound as the profile likelihood in this region is in fact very flat in $g^{\rm A}_\mathrm{DM}$ --- a fact reflected in the range of best-fit couplings shown in Table \ref{tab:BestFitPoints:SVS}.

 Relic density limits have a strong influence on the exclusion contours, such that the allowed regions lie either on the resonance or, in the case where collider likelihoods are capped, where \(m_\mathrm{DM} > m_\mathrm{M}\).
-Requiring that the DM candidate constitute all of the observed DM excludes lower mass regions along the resonance.
-This shifts the best-fit point to higher masses around DM mass of \(1300\),GeV, and reduces the ability of the best fit to fit the monojet excesses.
+The model overproduces DM below the resonance region, where \(m_\mathrm{M} > 2 m_\mathrm{DM}\).
+Requiring that the DM candidate constitute all of the observed DM excludes regions along the resonance where $m_\mathrm{DM} \lesssim 300$ GeV and regions off the resonance where $m_\mathrm{M} \lesssim 600$ GeV, where the model cannot escape direct detection bounds without underproducing the DM abundance.
+This shifts the best-fit point to higher masses around DM mass of \(1300\) GeV, and reduces the ability of the best fit to fit the monojet excesses.
 This suppression of the likelihood of the best fit (compared to that found when imposing the relic density as an upper limit) opens up some of the parameter space off resonance at the very limits of the 2$\sigma$ region.
 For the results where we cap the collider likelihood, the best-fit likelihood is also reduced by requiring the DM abundance to be saturated, which broadens the surviving parameter space along the resonance region.
 Figure~\ref{SVF:RelicDensity} shows that if the monojet excesses were explained by this model, rather than by statistical fluctuations in the experiments, this particle would not saturate the DM relic abundance.
 Additional DM candidates would be required to explain the observed relic abundance.